-I _Loveable_ vibe coding - a straightforward tech stack gets you far February 2026
+Vibe coding on valentines day - a straightforward tech stack gets you far February 2026

 I’ve been playing with Loveable today.
-Its impressive how the barier to entry for proof of concepts and even small MVPs is so low.
-Some SaaS tools might have a not-so-bright feature now that everyone can generate a simple todo-list just for themselves.
+It’s impressive how the barrier to entry for proof of concepts and even small MVPs has got so low.
+Some SaaS tools might have a not-so-bright feature now that everyone can generate a simple to-do list just for themselves.

 Here are some of the ones I’ve played around with:

 My own little spin was exporting the generated code to my own GitHub and enabling GitHub Pages.
-A simple prompt to change the vite config to generate static files and boom, it goes well with my blog setup.
-Switching to Cursor or Copilot after also seems cheaper and works well.
+A simple prompt to change the Vite config to generate static files, and boom, it works well with my blog setup.
+Switching to Cursor or Copilot also seems cheaper and works well.

-Next up I plan on connecting some of the self-contained apps between each other.
+Next up, I plan on connecting some of the self-contained apps to each other.
 Multiplayer plus Space rocks?
 Nuggets and Boxes?

 LLMs have been trained on open source code, including Manim - a mathematical animation engine created by 3Blue1Brown.
 Give an LLM a simple prompt like “create a Manim animation showing the Pythagorean theorem” and you’ll get a working animation.